zloelias/lsml2-final-project-ilya-mansurov/README.md

 ## Dataset

-Dataset contains information about user ratings (like = 1 / dislike=-1) of movies and series at smotrim.ru.
+Dataset contains information about user ratings (like = 1 / dislike=-1) of movies and series on Smotrim.ru video platform.
-Dataset have been cleared of empty data, repeating votes, users and items with less than 3 votes.
+Dataset have been cleared of empty ids, repeating votes, users and items with less than 3 votes.
-Вataset consists of 44387 ratings, 1995 items and 10,076 users.
+Dataset consists of 44387 ratings, 1995 items and 10,076 users.
 Classes can be considered as balanced

 [Dataset](./data/raw_ratings.csv)

 ## Task

 My objective is to develop recommendation service.
-Service will recommend top K items for particular user with highest predicted rating.
+Service will recommend topK items for particular user with highest predicted rating.

 ## Model